 While there are veteran service organizations available to provide free assistance in filing for veterans’ benefits, they are not trained in the nuances of Medicaid eligibility, nor are they qualified to assist with eligibility planning or counseling.
 As a result, they might unknowingly offer conflicting guidance that could negatively impact your future Medicaid eligibility.
-That’s why it’s crucial to secure the assistance of a qualified Massachusetts elder law attorney, one who has been accredited by the Veterans Administration, such as Paula Smith.
+This is why it’s crucial to secure the assistance of a qualified elder law attorney, one who has been accredited by the Veterans Administration.

 With careful analysis and consideration of your future Medicaid eligibility, elder law attorney Paula Smith will diligently examine all aspects of your health care requirements and find the most appropriate VA benefits for you, your spouse, or your elderly loved ones, including: